-Cerulean Warbler Corridor in Colombia
+Cerulean Warbler Corridor

 Colombia, Santander Department, San Vincente de Chucurri

-The goal of this project is to employ a variety of conservation measures in a mosaic of private lands within two noted focal areas for Cerulean Warbler in Colombia to increase habitat protection for migratory birds particularly the Cerulean Warbler.
+The goal of this project is to employ a variety of conservation measures in a mosaic of private lands within two noted focal areas for Cerulean Warbler in Colombia to increase habitat protection for migratory birds, particularly the Cerulean Warbler.
 The project is focusing on the creation of a nearly 12 km conservation corridor that connects habitat between two ABC established reserves, the Pauxi Pauxi Reserve and the Cerulean Warbler Reserve.
 ABC is promoting the production of shade coffee, at higher elevations, and shade cacao at lower elevations to improve forest connectivity, wildlife habitat and economic well-being for landowners.

 Specific activities of the project include: